Online Structure Learning and Planning for Autonomous Robot Navigation using Active Inference: Results

-\paragraph{Simulation Results} The average coverage efficiency of each model, measured as explored area relative to distance travelled, averaged over five successful trials, is reported in Figure~\ref{img:coverage_2envs}.
-Failures and human interventions are documented in appendix~\ref{app:human_int}.
-As a summary, we observed that Gbplanner was the most robust algorithm (87\% success rate), followed by our model (79\% success rate, comprising all simulated and real environments); FAEL is the model requiring the most human interventions.
+The average coverage efficiency of each model in the two largest simulated environments, measured as explored area relative to distance travelled and averaged over five successful trials, is reported in Figure~\ref{img:coverage_2envs} and Table~\ref{tab:metric_explo}.
+Manual explorations are treated as a near-optimal reference, given that the human operator has a general understanding of the layout while navigating.